tjerkok/Rush_Hour/PROCESS.md

 ### Kika
 We fixed the Iterative deepening depth search, we discussed our next steps and we had a meeting with Kiara and Quinten.
 I focused on researching the magic number of apply_priority for the priority search.
 Also I did some research on a possible extension for breadth first search.

+## 21 january 2021
+### Kika
+Worked on the practice presentation, did some research after the differences between the heuristics.
+Tried working out a new idea where the biggest possible steps are taken first.
+Improved heuristics code for priority and beam.